Alive in Poland

 Alive in Poland is the fifth release and second live album by English heavy metal band Blaze Bayley, released in 2007.
 It features mostly the band's original material, though they also play some Iron Maiden and Wolfsbane covers, as lead singer Blaze Bayley used to be in both bands.

+Ray Van Horn, Jr. of Blabbermouth.net rated the album a 7.5 out of 10, describing it as "a mostly solid outing with pockets of shortfalls."